EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata: Experimental Details

 \subsection{Radial Distortion Model}

 We follow the radial distortion model proposed in Lopez et al.~\cite{radial_cali}.
 Let $(x, y)$ represent the normalized image pixel coordinate.
 Radial distortion can be modeled as scaling the normalized coordinates by a factor of $d$, which is a function of the distance from pixel location to center of image $r$ and distortion parameters $k_1$ and $k_2$: and set $\left(x_d,y_d\right)=(d x, d y)$.
-We note that the relationship between $k_1$ and $k_2$ can be approximated modeled as:
+Since the relationship between $k_1$ and $k_2$ can be approximated modeled as~\cite{radial_cali}: